emilycolon/JavaScript-Hangman/README.md

 MVP: have an input field THAT ONLY ACCEPTS ONE LETTER and a Submit Button

-Silver: same as above have all of the alphabet represented below the input and cross them out as they are "used"
+Silver: same as above have all of the alphabet represented below the input and cross them out as they are "used" Use bootstrap to make it look pretty?
+(Silver)

 Gold: same as above but remove text input and make letters clickable buttons

 - switch who enters word

-Use bootstrap to make it look pretty?
-(Silver)
+  add scoring for P1 and P2
+  track if word is guessed -> add point to P2 (add point to score - match to word.length) track if man is hanged -> add point to P1

 1st step: created pages
 2nd step: wireframed the html